Plan the Perfect Patio: What You Must Know

 Consider the size (in square footage) and the shape you'd prefer for your patio.
 Will you need steps to get to the level of the lawn?
 If you are going to install pavers or tiles, you'll have to select a base material as well.
 Your contractor will be able to advise you as to the best type; choose from packed sand, crushed gravel, or concrete.
 And here's the fun part ... if your budget and space allow, you will get to plan additional hardscape for summer fun, such as built-in seating, a fire pit, planters, a water feature, or even a swimming pool.
 (Whee!)

-Concrete is inexpensive and low-maintenance.
+Concrete is inexpensive and low-maintenance with the cost of making a concrete patio typically lower than other materials.
 If the word concrete conjures up visions of a bland, ugly gray expanse, take a look at the 21st century styles.
 Today's concrete patio installations can be tinted and stamped for amazing decorative effects.
-Do make sure, though, that proper attention is paid to drainage.
+Do make sure, though, that proper attention is paid to drainage, which a concrete contractor near you could assist with.
 Allow time for the fresh concrete to cure before walking or placing furniture on your patio.

 Natural stone is lovely and rustic looking.
 Plan the patio layout carefully; flagstones are irregularly shaped and require careful fitting.
 Stone is easy-care and durable, as solid as ... well, a rock.
 However, it can be slippery when wet and uncomfortable to walk on barefoot in the full heat of summer.